Hopkins converts 2nd chance, Washington beats Giants 30-29 - WHIZ News

 The Giants had to punt after that, but as Washington was trying to run out the clock, James Bradberry picked off a pass by Heinicke, giving the Giants the ball at the Washington 20.

 Washington’s defense forced a field goal, giving Heinicke another chance.
-Then the penalty on Lawrence gave Hopkins his second chance.
+Then the penalty on Lawrence gave Hopkins his extra opportunity.

 “It’s going to be a tough lesson,” Giants coach Joe Judge said.
 “I’m not going to put this on Dexter.”